Saad Kandhlawi: Early life

 Saad Kandhlawi was born on 10 May 1965 (1385 AH) in Western Uttar Pradesh's Kandhla town in Shamli District.
 He is the great-grandson of the founder of Tablighi Jamat, Muhammad Ilyas Kandhlawi through former ameer of the Tablighi Jamat Muhammad Yusuf Kandhlawi.

 He completed his Dars-e-Nizami studies from Madrasa Kashiful Uloom at Nizamuddin Markaz, Nizamuddin West, South Delhi in 1987.

 Career

-Former head of the Tablighi Jamat Inamul Hasan Kandhlawi had formed a 10-member legislation before his death in 1995 to look after the Jamat affairs and this legislation (commonly shura) was intact until 2015.
-Most of the scholars in this group died during these 20 years including Zubair ul Hassan Kandhlawi.
-A meeting was held in Raiwind Markaz on 16 November 2015 to fill up the vacant spaces of the shura legislation and a new shura consisting of 13 members including Muhammad Abdul Wahhab was formed.
-Kandhlawi did not agree with this shura and declared himself as the head of Jamat.

-Kandhlawi leads the Nizamuddin Markaz faction of the Jamat.
+Former head of the Tablighi Jamat Inamul Hasan Kandhlawi had formed a 10-member legislation before his death in 1995 to look after the Jamat affairs.
+Most of the scholars in this group died in between 1995 and 2015, including Zubair ul Hassan Kandhlawi.
+On 16 November 2015, a meeting was held in Raiwind Markaz facilitate the development of the shura legislation and to fill in the vacant spaces.
+This resulted in the formation of a new group consisting of 13 members including Muhammad Abdul Wahhab.
+Kandhlawi did not agree with this shura and declared himself as the head of Jamat, leading to conflicts within the movement.
+He subsequently started to lead the Nizamuddin Markaz faction of the Tablighi Jamat.